currentxchange/purple-explainer/README.md

 1. Get a free WAX wallet [here](https://all-access.wax.io/)
 2. Click "**Buy Wax**" in your [dashboard](https://all-access.wax.io/dashboard)
-3. Choose Moonpay or Simplex to purchase the WAX
+3. Choose Moonpay, ChangeNOW or Simplex to purchase the WAX directly
 4. Trade the WAX for PURPLE on Alcor or Newdex (above)

 # DeFi Liquidity Pools